immanuelbint/immanuelbint.github.io/references/cli-tools/aws-cli.md

 # Using AWS CLI for Cloud Management

-## Introduction
-Linux administration is a critical skill for managing robust, secure, and scalable systems in modern IT environments.
-From configuring servers to automating tasks, Linux admins handle a wide range of responsibilities to keep infrastructure running smoothly.
-The AWS Command Line Interface (AWS CLI) is a powerful tool for interacting with AWS services, enabling administrators and DevOps professionals to manage cloud resources like EC2, S3, and IAM directly from the terminal.
-Whether you’re automating deployments, querying cloud storage, or managing user permissions, mastering the AWS CLI enhances efficiency and streamlines cloud operations, making it an essential skill for any system administrator or DevOps engineer.

 ## Overview
 The AWS CLI is a unified tool for managing AWS services via command-line commands.
 It supports a wide range of services, including EC2, S3, RDS, and more, and is ideal for scripting and automation tasks in cloud environments.